apache/artemis-examples/examples/features/federation/federated-address/readme.md

-In other words, we are showing how with Federated Address, ActiveMQ Artemis **replicates**  sent messages to all addresses and subsequently delivered to all consumers, regardless if the consumer is local or is on a distant broker.
+In other words, we are showing how with Federated Address, Apache Artemis **replicates**  sent messages to all addresses and subsequently delivered to all consumers, regardless if the consumer is local or is on a distant broker.
 Decoupling the location where producers and consumers need to be.

 The config that defines the federation you can see in the broker.xml for each broker is within the following tags.
 You will note upstreams are different in each as well as the federation name, which has to be globally unique.